University & Community

 The UGA Admissions Office maintains a “Veteran’s Information” resource page for veterans looking to complete an undergraduate degree.
 Contact our admissions office directly via email@example.com should you desire to speak with an experienced Veterans Admissions Coordinator.

 The Office of the Registrar assists students receiving VA Education Benefits by processing education benefit forms and advising students on procedures about their education benefits.
-In addition, the Registrar’s Office also assists students who must withdraw from UGA, should they be called to active duty, and assists them in re-admission after they return from active duty.
 Veterans can contact the UGA Veterans Certifying Official directly by sending an e-mail to email@example.com.

-The Office of Student Financial Aid assists the University student community in securing financial assistance and provides advice and education about the financial and academic responsibilities of that assistance.
+The Office of Student Financial Aid assists the University student community in securing financial assistance and provides education about the financial and academic responsibilities of that assistance.

-The Registrar’s Office and the Admissions Office process out-of-state fee waivers for student veterans, their spouses, and their dependent children who meet the Board of Regents requirements.
+The Registrar’s Office processes out-of-state fee waivers for student veterans, their spouses, and their dependent children who meet the Board of Regents requirements.
 See also the University System of Georgia Out-of-State Tuition Waivers and Waiver of Mandatory Fees policy.
+For more information contact Aaron Weimer.

 University Housing generally requires first year students to live on campus.
 However, individuals who reach 21 years of ago prior to the first day of class may request an exemption.